How to Maintain Asthma Control No Matter What the Season

 Here’s the deal — when you are sensitive to the environment, every season brings challenges.
 How you respond to the seasons will determine how well your asthma stays under control.

 You might think that winter is the best time to have allergic asthma, because in most areas of the U.S., growing things are largely dormant, right?
 In some cases, this can be true, but winter brings its own challenges to people with asthma.

 Spring is when plant life “awakens” and pollen begins to circulate.
-The windy conditions in spring can help distribute pollen spores far and wide, triggering asthma and allergy symptoms in sensitive people.
+The windy conditions in spring can help distribute pollen spores far and wide, triggering seasonal asthma symptoms in sensitive people.
 Tree pollens are especially active during early spring.
 Here are some of the most common culprits:

 - Western Red Cedar

 Grass pollens begin to make their presence known in later spring, and can include these varieties:

 - Bermuda grass